 The College of Education offers teacher preparation programs based on bachelor's degrees.
 Elementary Education is a College of Education major leading to a Bachelor of Arts degree.
-The wide variety of secondary education programs combine a liberal arts and sciences bachelor's degree academic major with teacher preparation coursework.
+The wide variety of secondary education programs combine a Bachelor of Arts in Education degree with a liberal arts and sciences bachelor's degree with an academic major in the content the student will become licensed to teach.